Kingwood Pest & TermitePest & Termite

 What Makes German Cockroaches Different

-German cockroaches are smaller than the American cockroaches commonly called water bugs — typically half an inch to five-eighths of an inch long — and are identified by two dark parallel stripes running lengthwise behind the head.
-They do not fly despite having wings.
-Their most important distinguishing feature from a pest management standpoint is their reproduction rate: a single female can produce an egg case (ootheca) containing 30 to 40 eggs every three to four weeks, and her offspring can reach reproductive maturity in as little as six weeks under favorable conditions.
+German cockroaches are smaller than the American cockroaches people call water bugs, typically half an inch to five-eighths of an inch long, with two dark parallel stripes running lengthwise behind the head.
+They have wings but don't fly.
+The feature that matters most for control is how fast they breed: a single female can produce an egg case (ootheca) holding 30 to 40 eggs every three to four weeks, and her offspring can reach reproductive maturity in as little as six weeks when conditions are right.

 Texas A&M AgriLife Extension notes that German cockroach populations can grow from a handful of individuals to thousands within a matter of months.
-This exponential growth rate, combined with their ability to develop resistance to pesticides through repeated exposure, is why over-the-counter spray treatments rarely eliminate an established infestation — they may kill exposed adults while leaving hidden egg cases and resistant individuals unaffected.
+That explosive growth, plus their knack for developing resistance to pesticides through repeated exposure, is exactly why over-the-counter sprays rarely clear an established infestation.
+The spray may kill the exposed adults while the hidden egg cases and resistant individuals ride it out untouched.

 Where German Cockroaches Hide in Houston Area Homes

-German cockroaches are strongly thigmotactic — they prefer tight spaces where their body is in contact with surfaces on multiple sides.
-In residential kitchens, this means they aggregate inside the motor compartment of refrigerators, beneath the heating element of dishwashers, under the lip of the kitchen sink, inside cabinet hinges, and behind loose wallpaper or outlet covers.
-In bathrooms, they are commonly found behind the toilet tank, under bathroom vanities, and inside medicine cabinet frames.
+German cockroaches are strongly thigmotactic.
+They like tight spaces where their body touches surfaces on multiple sides.
+In a kitchen, that means they pack into the motor compartment of the refrigerator, beneath the heating element of the dishwasher, under the lip of the sink, inside cabinet hinges, and behind loose wallpaper or outlet covers.
+In bathrooms, look behind the toilet tank, under the vanity, and inside medicine cabinet frames.

 The northeast Houston area's older housing stock, particularly homes built in the 1970s through 1990s in Kingwood's original sections, often has more harborage opportunities due to aging caulk, deteriorating cabinet interiors, and gaps around plumbing penetrations.
 These structural features are not defects per se, but they give German cockroaches more places to hide and complicate treatment.